- 510(k)s for Biologic Products

 The following guidance documents provide guidance on the recommended software documentation for a premarket submission and on software validation.

-Conformance with recognized consensus standards in and of itself, however, may not always be a sufficient basis for regulatory decisions.
-For example, a specific device may raise a safety or effectiveness issue not addressed by any recognized consensus standard, or a specific FDA regulation may require additional information beyond what conformity to the recognized consensus standards provides.
+Conformance with recognized consensus standards alone, however, may not be sufficient for FDA to make a regulatory decision .
+For example, a specific device may raise a safety or effectiveness issue not addressed by any recognized consensus standard, or a specific FDA regulation may require additional information beyond what conformity to the recognized consensus standards provides, such as summary data.
 Under such circumstances, conformity with recognized standards will not satisfy all requirements for marketing the product in the United States.

-Information on FDAs standard program including a database of FDA recognized standards can be found on the following website.
+Additional information on FDAs standard program including a database of FDA recognized standards is located in the CDRH Standards Program section of Device Advice.

 The document below provides a list of 510(k) cleared devices that can be used as a predicate device for a 510(k) submission.